apioo/fusio/README.md

   common features like Authorization, Rate-Limiting and Schema-Validation
 * __SPA-Backend__
   Fusio can be used as backend to build SPAs using popular Javascript-Frameworks like i.e.
   Angular, React or Vue.
-It provides a powerful code generate which can automatically generate a SDK for your API
+It provides a powerful code generator which can automatically generate a SDK for your API
 * __Low-Code-Platform__
   Fusio allows you to build API endpoints without coding knowledge.
 I.e. it provides an